Tuberculosis (TB) is one of the world's deadliest diseases.

 Antimicrobials Tested and Reported

-• M. kansasii: Rifampin and clarithromycin.
+• M. kansasii: rifampin and clarithromycin.
 Rifampin-susceptible isolates are also susceptible to rifabutin.
-If the isolate is rifampin-resistant, the following secondary drugs will also be reported: Amikacin, ciprofloxacin, linezolid, moxifloxacin, rifabutin, streptomycin, and trimethoprim/sulfamethoxazole.
+If the isolate is rifampin-resistant, results for the following secondary drugs will also be reported: amikacin, ciprofloxacin, linezolid, moxifloxacin, rifabutin, streptomycin, and trimethoprim/sulfamethoxazole.

-• Rapid growers (M. abscessus, M. chelonae, M. immunogenum, M. fortuitum complex, and M. mucogenicum): Amikacin, cefoxitin, ciprofloxacin, clarithromycin, doxycycline, imipenem, linezolid, moxifloxacin, tigecycline, and trimethoprim/sulfamethoxazole.
-Tobramycin reported on M. chelonae.
-Extended 14-day incubation is performed on isolates initially susceptible to clarithromycin to detect erm(41)-dependent inducible macrolide resistance except in Mycobacterium species with a nonfunctional erm(41) gene.
+• Rapid growers (M. abscessus, M. chelonae, M. immunogenum, M. fortuitum complex, and M. mucogenicum): amikacin, cefoxitin, ciprofloxacin, clarithromycin, clofazimine, doxycycline, imipenem, linezolid, moxifloxacin, tigecycline, and trimethoprim/sulfamethoxazole.
+Tobramycin is reported on M. chelonae.
+Extended 14-day incubation is performed on rapidly growing Mycobacteria isolates initially susceptible to clarithromycin to detect erm-dependent inducible macrolide resistance.

-• Other slow growing nontuberculosis mycobacteria (NTM): Amikacin, ciprofloxacin, clarithromycin, doxycycline, linezolid, moxifloxacin, rifabutin, rifampin, streptomycin, and trimethoprim/sulfamethoxazole
+• Drug susceptibility testing performed for slow-growing nontuberculous mycobacteria (NTM) includes amikacin, ciprofloxacin, clarithromycin, doxycycline, linezolid, moxifloxacin, rifabutin, rifampin, streptomycin, and trimethoprim/sulfamethoxazole.

 Test Information